codio/knowledge/source/instructors/authoring/guides/open_close_content.rst

 Opening directives
 ******************

-- `open_file file1 file2 fileN panel=0` where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_file file1 file2 fileN panel=A` where panel is optional, in which case the default panel (A) will be used if not specified.
-- `open_preview file panel=0` where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_preview file panel=A` where panel is optional, in which case the default panel (A) will be used if not specified.
-- `open_terminal command panel=0` where command (a system command) is optional and where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_terminal command panel=A` where command (a system command) is optional and where panel is optional, in which case the default panel (A) will be used if not specified.
 - `cmd systemcommand argument1 argument2 argumentN`
-- `open_tutor file panel=0` to open :ref:`visualiser <visualiser>` and where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_tutor file panel=A` to open :ref:`visualiser <visualiser>` and where panel is optional, in which case the default panel (A) will be used if not specified.
-- `open_vm panel=0` to open :ref:`virtual machine <virtualmachine>` and where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_vm panel=A` to open :ref:`virtual machine <virtualmachine>` and where panel is optional, in which case the default panel (A) will be used if not specified.
-- `open_preview https://{{domain5000}} panel=0` to open preview of the box (on port 5000 in this example) where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_preview https://{{domain5000}} panel=A` to open preview of the box (on port 5000 in this example) where panel is optional, in which case the default panel (A) will be used if not specified.
-- `open_preview https://www.codio.com panel=0` to open defined website where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_preview https://www.codio.com panel=A` to open defined website where panel is optional, in which case the default panel (A) will be used if not specified.

 Closing directives
 ******************

 - `close_all` closes all tabs in all panels, except the Guide itself.
-- `close_all panel=0` closes all tabs in panel 0.
+- `close_all panel=A` closes all tabs in panel A.
 - `close_file file1` closes `file1` in all panels
-- `close_file file1 file2 fileN panel=0` where panel is optional, in which case the default panel (0) will be used.
+- `close_file file1 file2 fileN panel=A` where panel is optional, in which case the default panel (A) will be used.
 - `close_preview` behaves like `close_file` for preview tabs.
 - `close_terminal` behaves like `close_file` for terminal tabs.
-- `close_tutor file panel=0` where visualiser is closed for file open in panel 0
+- `close_tutor file panel=A` where visualiser is closed for file open in panel A

 Important - spaces and ; in file names and commands
 ***************************************************